Eimolgon/Drafts/ICSC.md

 Conclusion
 ----------

-In this work, we have created a video dataset of single-cyclist crashes.
+In this work we created a video dataset of single-cyclist crashes.
 Using computer vision techniques, we extracted 2-dimensional motion data of the wheels in different crash scenarios.
 We conclude that side-recorded videos provide greater quality data using this approach.
 Additionally, crash